aui3/Conference-Central/README.md

 ## APIs
 - [Google Cloud Endpoints][3]

+##
+Developed an endpoints API, that lets the users to add sessions to conference and  run certain queries on sessions

+##

 ## Setup Instructions
 1. Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host